 Robin chided herself for always jumping to the worst conclusion.
 Robin had seen the Nazis’ social media sites.
 They had only talked about scaring her.
 No one had mentioned actually showing up at her home.

-Robin picked her phone back up just as the purple light started flashing again.
+Robin picked her head off the desk just as the purple light started flashing again.

 Robin stormed back to the living room.
 Lilian looked feral as she grimaced and screamed at the door.
 Robin pushed her face against the peep hole.